 A major change in education has taken place in the last 40 or 50 years.

-As more and more leaders who act primarily out of Warrior Instinct cut the education budgets in favor of bigger defense budgets, our teachers changed.
-Slowly, those teachers who act primarily out of Hunting and Inventor Instincts, realized the bigger picture for themselves, and left education to find jobs which paid enough to support their own families.
+But, as more and more leaders, who act primarily out of Warrior Instinct, cut the education budgets in favor of bigger defense budgets, our teachers changed.

 than our Hunting and Inventor Instinct.